smlisk0630/employee-tracker/README.md

 ![Forks](https://img.shields.io/github/forks/smlisk0630/employee-tracker)
 ![GitHub Top Language](https://img.shields.io/github/languages/top/smlisk0630/employee-tracker)
 ## Description
-Employee Tracker is a command-line application that allows the user to view departments, roles, and employees.
+Employee Tracker is a command-line application that allows the user to view departments, roles, and employees, and add employees.
 ## Link to Deployed Application
 This application can be found at https://smlisk0630.github.io/employee-tracker/.
 ## Table of Contents